Diet Plan During Pregnancy

 Meats and Beans: Mostly, women feel sick or nauseous around meat during their trimesters.
 But if you are exceptional, you can have six ounces of meat a day.
 It means you can have two servings about the size of a deck of playing cards.
 Also, remember to choose lean meat and limit fish to twelve ounces per week.
 An excess amount of these products can expose your baby to harmful levels of mercury.

 You can also add beans to that list.
-Those are known to be a rich source of protein.
+Those are known to be rich sources of protein.
 There are various types of beans that you can opt for.
 However, make sure to have a recommendation from your expert first.

 Dairy: If you are not lactose intolerant, then dairy can easily make its place in your regular meals.
 Three cups a day is sufficient if you don’t feel bloated or uneasy.
 You can consume a cup of milk or a small bowl of yogurt after your meals.
 If you don’t like to consume raw dairy, you can opt for natural and processed cheese.
 You can also add cottage cheese and prepare a dish out of it.